-Introduction: Gena Philibert-Ortega is a genealogist and author of the book “From the Family Kitchen.”
-In this guest blog post, Gena—who gave two genealogy presentations on behalf of GenealogyBank at the recent Southern California Genealogical Society Jamboree—describes some of the search tips she discussed at the Jamboree.
+Introduction: Gena Philibert-Ortega is a genealogist and author of the book “” In this guest blog post, Gena—who gave two genealogy presentations on behalf of GenealogyBank at the recent Southern California Genealogical Society Jamboree—describes some of the search tips she discussed at the Jamboree.

 We are back from the recent Southern California Genealogical Society Jamboree.
 It’s always great to meet with GenealogyBank members and hear about their newspaper discoveries.
 If you weren’t able to attend 2014 SCGS genealogy Jamboree, that’s ok—many of the presentations are available online.
 For example, I made two presentations on behalf of GenealogyBank, “Using America’s Ethnic Newspapers to Find and Document Your Family” and “GenealogyBank Inside and Out,” and these were recorded and are now available from Conference Resource.